-Where an allegation is made against a member of staff, or an adult in school, we will use the document KCSIE (Keeping Children Safe in Education 2023) to manage this process.
-We recognise that we have a duty of care to the adult and will offer appropriate welfare support at such a time and we recognise the sensitivity of the situation.
+Where an allegation is made against a member of staff, or an adult in school, we will use the document KCSIE (Keeping Children Safe in Education 2025) to manage this process.
+We have a specific policy to address this - Allegations against staff (including low level concerns) policy.
+We recognise that we have a duty of care to the adult and will offer appropriate welfare support at such a time, and we recognise the sensitivity of the situation.